xl3p/krabb-clicker/README.md

 ### From Release (Pre-built)

-1. Download the appropriate archive for your operating system from the Releases page:
+1. Download the appropriate archive for your operating system from [the Releases page](https://github.com/xl3p/krabb-clicker/releases)

 2. Extract krabb-clicker-windows.zip and run krabb-clicker